-Peter Weigandt, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 10 August 1766 aboard a ship under the command of Skipper Nikolaus Peter Pink.
+Peter Weigandt, a farmer, his wife Anna, and children (Johannes, age 20; Anna, age 18; Wilhelm, age 7) arrived from Lübeck at the port of Oranienbaum on 10 August 1766 aboard a ship under the command of Skipper Nikolaus Peter Pink.

 They settled in the Volga German colony of Nieder-Monjou on 3 August 1767 and are recorded there on the 1767 census in Household No. 48.

 The Oranienbaum passenger list records that Peter Weigandt came from the German region of Isenburg while the 1767 census records that he came from the German region of Friedberg.